 Rural schools in Myanmar are built mainly using such construction materials as wood and bricks, and in some areas, bamboo and thatch.
 They are built with the key purpose of providing a learning space and their endurance to natural hazards is limited.
-Structurally, sturdier construction materials like bricks and woods would make a school relatively strong but whether it will be able to endure wind, earthquake and other natural disasters would also depend on the construction methods.
+Structurally, sturdier construction materials like bricks and woods would make a school relatively strong but whether it will be able to natural disasters would also depend on the construction methods.